 This class is about finding your voice as a filmmaker.
 In this sense, the class is not just a writing class, it also is a film history class and a directing class.
 In many successful shorts, it is difficult to separate great writing from great directing.
 The goal of this course is to write a great short.
-In order to accomplish this, students will spend half of their time watching short films to learn what makes them successful.
+In order to accomplish this, students spend half of their time watching short films to learn what makes them successful.
 This counts toward the film production and screenwriting requirements for the major.
 Prerequisite: DRAM 111 or FILM 111.
 Generally offered every other year.

-Preston Sturges and Billy Wilder are not only considered to be the greatest American comedy writer-directors because of how funny their movies are.
+Preston Sturges and Billy Wilder are not considered to be the greatest American comedy writer-directors only because of how funny their movies are.
 They understood that the best way for mainstream films to deal with serious subjects was not to make dark, heavy films, but to broach these subjects while making the audience laugh.
-In this course, students will analyze how these delicately balanced films were constructed to allow the filmmakers to explore the darker side of life and how filmmakers pushed socially acceptable boundaries while still making commercially viable films for a mainstream audience.
+In this course, students analyze how these delicately balanced films were constructed to allow the filmmakers to explore the darker side of life and how filmmakers pushed socially acceptable boundaries while still making commercially viable films for a mainstream audience.
 This counts toward the film genre course requirement for the major.
 Prerequisite: FILM 111.
 Generally offered every third year.

 Guns.
 Horses.
 Saloons.
 Whiskey.
 Are cowboy movies really worth studying?
 Can movies starring John Wayne and Clint Eastwood be sublime works of art?
 The answer to both of these questions is a resounding yes.
-Westerns are among the most visual of all film genres and some of the finest directors of classic American cinema specialized in them.
-We will examine films by John Ford, Anthony Mann, Howard Hawks, Sam Peckinpah and Clint Eastwood and will learn how to discern the differences in these filmmakers' works.
+Westerns are among the most visual of all film genres, and some of the finest directors of classic American cinema specialized in them.
+We examine films by John Ford, Anthony Mann, Howard Hawks, Sam Peckinpah and Clint Eastwood and learn how to discern the differences in these filmmakers' works.
 In this sense, this seminar will be an exploration of film visual style.
 This counts toward the film genre course requirement for the major.
 Prerequisite: FILM 111.
 Generally offered every third year.

-Because the director has, perhaps, the most comprehensive impact on a film, this course considers films directed by African-American people.
+Because the director has, perhaps, the most comprehensive impact on a film, this course considers films directed by African American people.
 The representation of African Americans throughout history has been perverted using visual imagery, and modern images in film and television are not exempt.
 However, African Americans have been contributing since the beginning of film history to the imaging or re-imaging of the culture and its people.
-This course will look at these contributions and the images of African Americans they help to create, as well as how these representations have changed over time.
+This course looks at these contributions and the images of African Americans they help to create, as well as how these representations have changed over time.
 This counts toward the film genre course requirement for the major.
 No prerequisite.
 Generally offered every third year.

-In this course, students will learn the practice of documentary film-making.
-Professionals in the world of documentary film will visit and present.
-This course is intended to be a fusion of practical film-making skills through the use of digital video technology and a deeper understanding of the nature of documentary through exposure to existing films and contact with professional filmmakers.
-The course is designed for the upper-level student.
-This course will be taught at the Wright Center in Mt.
-Vernon.
+In this course, students learn the practice of documentary film making.
+Professionals in the world of documentary film visit and present.
+This course is intended to be a fusion of practical film making skills through the use of digital video technology and a deeper understanding of the nature of documentary through exposure to existing films and contact with professional filmmakers.
+The course, designed for the upper-level student, is taught at the Wright Center in Mount Vernon.
 This counts toward the production course requirement for the major.
 Prerequisite: FILM 261.
 Generally offered every third year.

-So you've produced your first indie film, written a play that's gotten some attention, or paid your dues on a television writing staff.
+So you've produced your first indie film, written a play that's gotten some attention or paid your dues on a television writing staff.
 Now production companies are calling and asking if you've got an idea for a pilot.
 What makes for a good television show?
 How does television function differently from film or theater?
 How do the dramatic structures overlap?
 How do you develop your idea into a pitch that a network will buy?
 How do you get from there to getting a show on the air?
-Primarily focusing on hour-longs and half-hour single-cam shows, students will take an idea from pitch to treatment to pilot script.
+Primarily focusing on hour longs and half-hour single-cam shows, students take an idea from pitch to treatment to pilot script.
 We'll watch and/or read and discuss the pilots of shows like "Transparent," "Girls," "Homeland," "House of Cards," "Friday Night Lights," "Flight of the Conchords" and "The Office."
-This counts toward the production and one screenwriting course requirements for the major.
+This counts toward the production and one screenwriting course requirement for the major.
 Submission of a short writing sample and permission of instructor required.
 Prerequisite: sophomore standing and DRAM 111 or FILM 111.
 Generally offered every third year.

 This course is designed primarily for students majoring in film, though it is not limited to senior majors.
 It is also open to non-majors with a significant interest in film directing who have taken many film courses offered in the department.
-Students will make a series of very short films and develop a film project of approximately 10–15 minutes in length.
-This process will involve a deeper understanding of writing, budgeting, producing, cinematography and editing of short films through class exercises.
-This course will be taught at the Wright Center in Mt.
-Vernon.
+Students make a series of very short films and develop a film project of approximately 10–15 minutes in length.
+This process involves a deeper understanding of writing, budgeting, producing, cinematography and editing of short films through class exercises.
+This course will be taught at the Wright Center in Mount Vernon.
 This counts toward the production course requirement for the major.
 Prerequisite: FILM 261 or permission of instructor.
 Generally offered every year.

 Individual study in film is reserved for students exploring a topic not regularly offered in the department's curriculum.
 Typically, the course will carry 0.5 units of credit.
 To enroll in an individual study, a student must identify a member of the department willing to direct the project and, in consultation with him or her, write a proposal.
 The department chair must approve the proposal.
-The one- to two-page proposal should include a preliminary bibliography and/or set of specific problems, goals and tasks for the course, outline a schedule of reading and/or writing assignments or creative undertakings, and describe the methods of assessment (e.g., a journal to be submitted for evaluation weekly, a feature length screenplay due at semester's end, with drafts due at given intervals, etc).
-The student also should briefly describe prior course work, which qualifies him or her for this independent project.
+The one- to two-page proposal should include a preliminary bibliography and/or set of specific problems, goals and tasks for the course, outline a schedule of reading and/or writing assignments or creative undertakings, and describe the methods of assessment (e.g., a journal to be submitted for evaluation weekly; a feature-length screenplay due at semester's end, with drafts due at given intervals).
+The student also should briefly describe prior course work, that qualifies him or her for this independent project.
 At a minimum, the department expects the student to meet regularly with the instructor one hour per week and to submit an amount of work equivalent to that required in 300-level film courses.
 Students are urged to begin discussion of their proposed individual study the semester before they hope to enroll so that they can devise a proposal and seek departmental approval before the deadline.